 MVMG Fun Fact: Nagasimha Kanagi once said in an article that appeared in The Journal of Management and Marketing Research Role of Relationship Marketing that “relationships as a focus of marketing strategy aid in the understanding of consumer needs and wants, which is useful to implement profitable exchanges.
 With knowledge and application of relationship marketing, a businessperson is helped in achieving customer satisfaction, customer retention and customer acquisition.”

-Still, to be effective in relationship marketing, you must find yourself infiltrating every level of contact with a current or prospective customer – from the sales staff to point-of-sale displays and even on to customer service representatives.
-There are a myriad of powerful relationship marketing strategies that we consider investments in the promise of long-term sales, and these include frequent buyer incentives, referral programs, blogs, newsletters, social media, media and community relations, customer service training and branding.
+Still, to be effective in relationship marketing, you must find yourself infiltrating every level of contact with a current or prospective customer – from the sales staff to point-of-sale displays and even to customer service representatives.
+There is a myriad of powerful relationship marketing strategies that we consider investments in the promise of long-term sales, and these include frequent buyer incentives, referral programs, blogs, newsletters, social media, media and community relations, customer service training, and branding.